ml-smores/fast/README.md

 FAST: Feature-Aware Student knowledge Tracing
 =============================================

-This is the repository of FAST, an efficient toolkit for modeling student performance in Intelligent Tutoring Systems ([Huang et al, 2014] (http://educationaldatamining.org/EDM2014/uploads/procs2014/long%20papers/84_EDM-2014-Full.pdf)).
+This is the repository of FAST, an efficient toolkit for modeling time-changing student performance ([Huang, González-Brenes, Brusilovsky et al, 2014] (http://educationaldatamining.org/EDM2014/uploads/procs2014/long%20papers/84_EDM-2014-Full.pdf)).
 FAST is alterantive to the [BNT-SM toolkit] (http://www.cs.cmu.edu/~listen/BNT-SM/), a toolkit that requires the researcher to design a different different Bayes Net for each feature set they want to prototype.
 The FAST toolkit is up to 300x faster than BNT-SM, and much simpler to use.

 We presented the model in the 7th International Conference on Educational Data Mining (2014) (see [slides]  (http://www.cs.cmu.edu/~joseg/files/fast_presentation.pdf) ), where it was selected as one the top 5 paper submissions.